How to Use Either, Neither, Nor and Or

 neither/nor - When they're paired up they negate both parts of a statement.

 > Neither the blue one nor the red is available in size 4.

 > I will neither call you nor send you a message before midnight.

-Has this cleared from your mind any doubts?
-If you have any questions, please ask them in the comments.Find out more about Kaplan's English courses and see how fast your skills improve!
+If you want to take your English education even further, find out more about Kaplan's English courses today and see how fast your skills improve!